 Adventure holidays are becoming increasingly popular.
-Not only are they fun and exciting, but they provide a great chance for family members to bond whilst moving out of their comfort zones.
+Not only are they fun and exciting, but they provide a great chance for family members to bond while giving their comfort zones the old heave-ho.

-Whether it's a trip centred around kayaking, cycling, river rafting, hiking or trekking, the whole family is sure to have a great time!
-However, there are a few things you'll need to prepare/make sure you have packed to ensure your trip goes off without a hitch.
+Whether it's a trip centred around kayaking, cycling, river rafting, hiking or trekking, the whole family is sure to have a great time.
+However, there are a few things you'll need to prepare and pack to ensure your trip goes off without a hitch.

 Pack the appropriate attire

 Unlike a beach holiday, for which all you need is a few pairs of shorts and t-shirts, with an activity holiday, you'll have to tick quite a few things off the list.
-Do consider what type of activities you'll be doing before spending too much, though.
+Consider which type of activities you'll be doing before spending too much, though.

 For example, if you're off on a hiking trip, a pair of sturdy walking boots will see you through.
 After all, it won't be easy climbing mountains or navigating the woods in a pair of flip-flops!
 Make sure you pack some hard-wearing socks, too, which should keep your feet well-insulated and prevent rubbing/blisters forming.
 If you're heading out on a canoe, you should invest in some specialist waterproof footwear; likewise, if you're planning a cycling trip, pick up some flexible, high-quality trainers.

 Once you have the footwear sorted, think about the rest of your clothing.
 If you're heading out white water rafting, waterproof clothing will be essential - as will lightweight fleeces or sweaters, which will keep you warm, but help to avoid overheating.
 If you're thinking of canoeing in a hot country, supportive, comfortable swimwear might be useful, or if it's a trekking vacation you've got planned, light and versatile clothing is essential.
 Whatever you do and wherever you're going, don't forget your sunglasses!
 This will avoid any eye damage and stop you squinting.